Let’s Play Fair – Rwanda

 In Rwanda, women and girls are not only deeply affected by the persistence of harmful gender norms, but they are additionally burdened with the residual effects of the 1994 ethnic genocide.
 During these tragic months, Rwandan women were subjected to sexual and repressive violence on a massive scale, the effects of which still contribute to the country’s pervasive gender gap.
 Post-genocide recovery efforts still exist today with an emphasis on education, reconciliation and stability.

-In order to ensure local sustainability and program longevity, the Kids Play Rwanda (KPR) team is made up of 5 men and 8 women and have received intensive and interactive sport and gender equity training from Boston-based Edgework Consulting.
-Specifically recruited to be caring adult role models, 9 of these Coaches are local school teachers, further contributing to local ownership and sustainability so that programs seamlessly become a part of village life.
+The Kids Play Rwanda (KPR) team is made up of five men and eight women.
+Specifically recruited to be caring adult role models, nine of these Coaches are local school teachers across our three partner schools, which helps to seamlessly embed ownership and programming into village life.

 Would you like to become a supporter of Kids Play International?
 Donations make our project happen.